Valeron93/GameOfLifeGPU/README.md

 # GameOfLifeGPU

 A GPU-accelerated version of Conway's Game of Life, implemented using OpenGL shaders for computation.
-This project uses SDL3 for window management, GLAD for OpenGL function loading, GLM for mathematics, and ImGui for GUI.
+This project uses SDL3 for window management, GLAD for OpenGL function loading, GLM for mathematics, ImGui for GUI and stb_image for image loading.

 ## Building the Project